 Dynamic DNS (DDNS) Not Supported on Router!

-If your router doesn’t support DDNS updates you can get a DDNS client that you install on a machine on your local network that does the same job.
+If your router doesn’t support DDNS updates you can get a special DDNS update client that you install on a machine on your local network that does the same job.

 The only problem with this approach is that the machine needs to be constantly running.

 Go to the ping command and test that you can access the IP address by pinging the domain name which consists of the host name +domain name.